 Jeanne sought a retirement home in a location that had access to a university, varied cultural activities -especially art and music, four distinct seasons, a community of friendly and interesting people, proximity to metropolitan areas and airports, and a home with a view of the water.
 The answer was Oshkosh.

-Our city has more than met Jeanne's specifications, especially when it comes to opportunities for continuous learning.
-Influenced long ago by her mother's wisdom that "knowledge is the one thing that nobody can ever take from you," Jeanne has found a variety of opportunities.
+Our city has more than met Jeanne’s specifications, especially when it comes to opportunities for continuous learning.
+Influenced long ago by her mother’s wisdom that “knowledge is the one thing that nobody can ever take from you,” Jeanne has found a variety of opportunities.
 She audited courses at the University of Wisconsin Oshkosh where she studied the Russian Revolution.
-At Fox Valley Technical College she honed computer skills, and at the Paine Art Center and Arboretum she revitalized her painting techniques and inspiration.
-Although piano lessons have been on her agenda, both she and her teacher, Carmen Shaw, agreed that she needed practice more urgently than more lessons.
+At Fox Valley Technical College she honed computer skills, and at the Paine Art Center and Arboretum, she revitalized her painting techniques and inspiration.
+Although piano lessons have been on her agenda, both she and her teacher, Carmen Shaw, agreed that she needed to practice more urgently than more lessons.

 Then, of course, there is the catalyst for learning in the committee work and courses available through the Learning in Retirement organization.
 She has enjoyed her contacts and interactions as a member of the curriculum committee and gives nothing but the highest kudos to the courses she has taken, especially the theater and symphony series.

 “They were superb,” she says.